 As we noted above be sure that your site receives at least 6 hours of sun and choose plants that are labelled part to full sun.

 Wind can be a butterfly's worst enemy so be sure to have plenty of wind protection in your design.
 You can plant tall shrubs and other plants in order to create a wind break, but a location that avoids heavy winds is even better.

 By providing water, you’ll attract butterflies.
 Gardeners can easily provide water for butterflies by soaking the ground in an area next to their favorite plants or by having small dishes/birdbaths with water in the garden.
-Stones placed in the birdbaths give the butterflies a place to land and drink.
+Butterflies cannot land on water so be sure to place stones or sand in the birdbaths give the butterflies a place to land and drink.

 If you have a small pond, lay a stick on the edge so one end is in the water and one end on the shore.
 This will provide an easy entranceway for both butterflies and frogs.

 We all love our flowers and plants to look perfect.
 But when trying to attarct butterflies to our gardens, we need to come to a different gardening attitude.
 We need to realize that in order to get those gorgeous butterflies to live in our gardens, we need to feed the caterpillars that hatch out to be butterflies.